António de Spínola: Exile and death

 But even his extreme swing would not affect his importance in the Carnation Revolution.
 In 1981 Spínola was promoted to the highest rank in the Army, Field Marshal.
-His prestige would be rehabilitated officially on 5 February 1987 by President Mário Soares, who bestowed on him the Grã-Cruz da Ordem Militar da Torre e Espada (Grand Cross of the Order of the Tower and Sword), for:
+His prestige was rehabilitated officially on 5 February 1987 by President Mário Soares, who bestowed on him the Grã-Cruz da Ordem Militar da Torre e Espada (Grand Cross of the Order of the Tower and Sword), for: